Buying and Selling Property in Langebaan

 Property types and price ranges

-Lagoon-facing and lagoon-view properties sit at the top of the market, with premium positioning able to support prices above R5m for larger homes with direct water frontage or unobstructed lagoon views.
+Lagoon-facing and lagoon-view properties sit at the top of the market, with premium positioning able to support prices above R5 million for larger homes with direct water frontage or unobstructed lagoon views.
 These properties attract the narrowest buyer pool but also hold their value most consistently: view is a permanent feature in a way that interior finishes are not.

 What sellers need to know about the Langebaan market

 The Langebaan market is not as deep as a metro market in terms of weekly active buyer traffic.
 Buyers who view in Langebaan have usually been researching the area for months.
 They know what similar properties have sold for, they've looked at the listings multiple times, and they travel specifically to view.
-This means overpriced properties don't just sit: they become invisible.
+This means overpriced properties do not merely sit: they become invisible.
 Buyers in this market are experienced property owners making considered decisions, and they'll pass over a property rather than offer significantly below asking.

 Accurate pricing based on comparable Deeds Office transfers in your specific area and property category is essential.
 The gap between the lagoon-side and town-side market is real: a property priced against lagoon-facing comparables when it doesn't have a lagoon view will overprice and sit.
 Your agent should be providing a comparative market analysis from actual transfer data, not from current listing prices, which in lifestyle markets can run significantly ahead of where transactions are closing.